When it comes to inbound marketing, most marketers think about landing pages, conversion rates, and marcom softwares. But — it’s way more than that.

 - Seth Godin coined the phrase “permission marketing.”

-But in a wired world, that’s a poor strategy.
+But in a wired world, not bothering about your existing community is a poor strategy.

 Most companies want more traffic, more fans, more emails, and more sales.
 But in most cases, reaching new outbound audiences isn’t the real problem: